 All-hands copy: “Your new HR Hub is live.
 Start with PTO & Sick Leave, Expense Reimbursements, Direct Deposit Setup, W-4 Updates, Remote Work.
 If you can’t find something, click Request an Update inside any article.”

-Deliverable: Launch email + manager enablement.
+Deliverable: Launch email and manager enablement.

-Day 14: Measure & Iterate
+Day 14: Measure & iterate

 Track top searches, zero-results, most viewed, acknowledgment rates, and repeat HR questions.
 Feed the backlog.

-Hours-saved example: 300 employees × 1.5 questions/mo × 8 min × 40% deflected = 1,440 minutes/month (~24 hours).
+Hours-saved example: 300 employees × 1.5 questions/mo × 8 min × 40% deflected = 1,440 minutes/month (about 24 hours).

-Deliverable: Metrics snapshot + prioritized backlog.
+Deliverable: Metrics snapshot and prioritized backlog.

 Architecture & naming that scale

-[Type] Topic (Scope) | Owner: Team | Last updated: YYYY-MM-DD
+Quick naming formula: [Type] Topic (Scope) | Owner: Team | Last updated: YYYY-MM-DD

 Examples: